Affordable Tech for Family Travel

 The Alba Sim Free 2.8 inch Mobile Phone comes in fun colours that are green as the grass and blue as a summer sky.
 The phone has two SIM slots, Bluetooth connectivity and a built in FM radio and MP3 player.
 It costs £19.95 and is simple and durable.
 It won’t give your tweenager unlimited access to the internet, but it will give you peace of mind when you can contact them if they get lost in an unfamiliar place.

 Fun things to do with a mobile phone in the back

 Load talking books onto the MP3 player for your child.
-Hannah’s favourites are My Naughty Little Sister and the complete works of Harry Potter.
+Hannah’s favourites are My Naughty Little Sister and the Harry Potter Audio Boxed Set.
 They can also download their favourite music and you can throw in a few tunes in to surprise them.
-There’s a road trip album that we love containing 50 songs related to the road.
+There’s a Roadtrip Album that we love containing 50 songs related to the road.
 Movie soundtrack compilations also go down well.
 Kids can sing along and annoy everyone.
 Or kids can phone their friends obvs.